 Edit the employee's Base Compensation by selecting the ellipses under the Actions column and then Edit the existing record(Don't select + Add), and ensure the number of Pay Periods in Year is correct.

 If an employee is a salaried employee, be sure to set the Amount Earning Autopay to Salary* and the Autopay Type to Both.

 If the employee is a Salary Employee, please be sure to tie the appropriate Autopay Schedule (directly below Base Compensation) by selecting the + Add button and selecting the employee's average daily number of hours from the options available.

-Click the Pencil Edit Icon on the State Tab and select the appropriate Unemployment State from the dropdown menu.
-(Do not complete any other information, as the employee will be completing their own tax documents within the system)
+Please do not complete any other information, as the employee will be completing their own tax documents within the system during the onboarding process.

 Please Note: If the needed unemployment state is not available for selection, please reach out to your designated Payroll Specialist and/or HR Consultant to have it added.

-Select the appropriate Benefits Profile for the employee and the appropriate overtime information from the Pay Calculations selection list.
-Depending on the states that your company operates in, there may be specific OT Calculation requirements, so please be aware when making your selection.
+If you are utilizing benefit administration within our system, please select the appropriate Benefit Profile for the employee.
+Additionally, select the appropriate overtime information from the Pay Calculations selection list.
+Depending on the states that your company operates in, there may be specific OT calculation requirements, so please be aware when making your selection.

-Please Note: Some of this information may pre-fill depending on information previously selected, please be sure to confirm any/all details before submitting.
+Please Note: Some of this information may pre-fill depending on the job and cost center(s) that were previously selected.
+However, please be sure to confirm each profile before submitting.